Top 5 Natural Yoga Mat Materials (Updated for 2024)

 Body + Mind is reader-supported.
 We may earn an affiliate commission when you buy through some of the links on our site.

 Natural yoga mat materials are more popular than ever.
 Yoga is a great way to connect with the environment around you, especially when you do it in nature.
-However, if you’re looking to live more sustainably, you may not realize the impact your yoga mat could have on the environment.
+However, if you want to live more sustainably, you may not realize how your yoga mat could impact the environment.

-Yoga is an exercise practice focusing on your body’s natural inclination towards health and healing.
+Yoga is an exercise practice that focuses on your body’s natural inclination toward health and healing.
 The practice has many physical and mental health benefits, including increasing flexibility and decreasing stress levels.

 1. Natural Rubber